catherineloesch/project4-react-frontend/README.md

 }
 ```

 I incorporated the `authenticateUser` function for all the protected routes i.e. routes that should only be accessible with a valid token.
-If the `authenticateUser` returns `true` the user can proceed to the requested page.
-If the `authenticateUser` function returns `false` the user is redirected to the login page:
+If the `authenticateUser` funcion returns `true`, the user can proceed to the requested page.
+If the `authenticateUser` function returns `false`, the user is redirected to the login page:

 ```Javascript
     useEffect(() => {